 1. Avoid Using Too Many Typefaces and Colors

 With well over 1.7 billion websites online today, web designers are always looking for ways to make their sites stand out from the crowd.
-While using different typefaces and colors is a great way to help create page hierarchy, you want to avoid using too many of each.
-Less fonts brings more design consistency and less clutter.
+While using different typefaces and colors is a great way to help create a page hierarchy, you want to avoid using too many of each.
+Fewer fonts bring more design consistency and less clutter.
 Pick 2 or 3 of each and use them wisely.

 2. Don’t Make Promotion the Main Focus